Fish Out of Temporal Water

 - Kirk and company go to the mid-1980s.
 There was some serious breakage of the Temporal Prime Directive there, what with McCoy refusing to leave hospital patients to primitive medicine, and Kirk's attempts to explain why Spock wasn't fitting in....

 Kirk: Back in the '60s he was part of the free-speech movement at Berkeley... and I think he did a little too much LDS.

-- This would have been before (on the TOSers timeline) before the Temporal Prime Directive existed.
-Between them an the TNG crew, it made altering the past a B plot.
+- This would have been before (on the TOSers timeline) the Temporal Prime Directive existed.
+Between them and the TNG crew, they made altering the past a B plot.